 This means the Jan20 options expire on Friday, January 17, 2020.

-What Is an Option Chain: Calls and Puts Sides
+How To Read an Option Chain: Calls vs. Puts Sides

 After that, you can view the price of options for different strikes for the expiration you have chosen.